Student & Family Handbook

 A school-wide directories of student contact information are provided to each family early in the school year.
 This is done to facilitate friendships and contact between students and families as part of a supportive community.
 Families are given the option at the beginning of the year to list, or opt out of listing, the information they wish to have published in the student directory.
 Other detailed contact information is kept confidential in the school office.

 We strive to provide families with clear communication throughout the year.
-Teachers often provide quick check-ins about students at drop off or pick up.
 You are welcome to email staff directly with any questions, comments, or concerns throughout the year.

 If you feel that you need more information than you are receiving, please speak to the teacher directly.
 Because teachers dedicate their time from 8:15 a.m. to 3:15 p.m. to the students in their class, we ask you to make an appointment when you wish to speak with the teacher at length.
 Email is the best way of making appointments or getting answers to quick questions.
 If you feel you need assistance communicating with a teacher, please contact the administration.